23rd Street Fire: Incident

 A fire was reported at 9:36 p.m. at the American Art Galleries, an art dealer located in a four-story brownstone at 7 East 22nd Street (just off Broadway), transmitted as Box 598.
-A FDNY report after the incident showed that the dealer had stored highly flammable lacquer, paint, and finished wood frames in the basement.
+An FDNY report after the incident showed that the dealer had stored highly flammable lacquer, paint, and finished wood frames in the basement.
 By the time the first firefighters arrived, the intensity of the smoke and heat made it impossible to enter through the 22nd Street side of the building.

 Firefighters attempted to approach the burning building through Wonder Drug, a store located at 6 East 23rd Street in a five-story commercial building on a 45 × 100 ft lot that abutted the burning art dealership.
 As part of a construction project that had recently been completed, a common cellar under the two buildings was renovated, removing a load-bearing dividing wall that had supported the floor above.
 The removal of the wall allowed the art dealer to increase available storage space and move some of their supplies into a space that was now under the drugstore.

 The building at 7 East 22nd Street had a two-story extension adjoining the rear of the building at 6 East 23rd Street.
 The cellar of the 22nd Street building extended about 35 ft under the drug store.
 The drugstore's floor was supported by 3 × 14 in wood beams.
 3/4 in wood planking atop these beams was covered with 5 in of concrete finished with terrazzo.
 The fire underneath the store weakened the wooden beams, while the thickness of the floor prevented firefighters from feeling the extreme heat below.

 A 15 by 35 ft section of the floor collapsed at 10:39 p.m., one hour and three minutes after the initial alarm was transmitted, causing ten firefighters to fall into the burning cellar.
 Two other firefighters on the first floor were killed in a flashover.
 In all, twelve firefighters were killed: two chiefs, two lieutenants, and eight firefighters.
 It took firefighters 14 hours to dig out the rubble and reach their dead comrades.
 The dead men left behind 12 widows and 32 children.
 The fire raged to a fifth alarm.